microsoft/vscode-java-debug/Troubleshooting.md

 1. Check at least one main class exists in your workspace.
 2. If no main class exists, please create a main class first.
 Otherwise, it's probably because the language server fails to start.
 Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

-## Build failed, do you want to continue?
-### Reason:
-The error indicates your workspace has build errors.
-There are two kinds of build errors.
-One is compilation error for source code, the other is project error.

-### Try:
-1. Open VS Code PROBLEMS View, and fix the errors there.
-2. If no errors are found in the PROBLEMS View, reference the [language server troubleshooting](#try) paragraph to update project configuration, and clean workspace cache.

 ## No delegateCommandHandler for vscode.java.startDebugSession when starting Debugger
 ### Reason:
 Cause of error is for now unknown, but something caused vscode java support and debugger to not be configured correctly.